 Office Location: New York City

-Before joining the Heidrick & Struggles, Elisabetta was a managing director at Westwood Partners focusing on investment banking and asset management in the US and Latin America, and was responsible for the firm’s Latin America Executive Search Practice.
-Prior to joining Westwood, Elisabetta was a director at a boutique executive search firm exclusively serving the financial services industry.
-Previously, Elisabetta was a senior associate in the Global Financial Services Practice of Korn/Ferry International.
-Elisabetta began her career in the financial services industry, having worked as a data analyst in investment banking at Goldman Sachs.
-She is fluent in Italian and Spanish.
+Before joining Heidrick & Struggles, Elisabetta was a managing director at Westwood Partners focusing on investment banking and asset management in the Americas and responsible for the firm’s Latin America executive search practice.
+Prior to joining Westwood, Elisabetta was a director at J.H.
+McCann & Company, a boutique executive search firm exclusively serving the financial services industry.
+Prior to J.H.
+McCann, Elisabetta was a senior associate in the global financial services practice at another executive search firm.
+Elisabetta began her career in the financial services industry, having worked as a data research analyst in investment banking at Goldman Sachs.

-Elisabetta received a bachelor of arts and a masters degree in economics from the University of Florence in Italy.
+Elisabetta earned a master’s and bachelor of arts degrees, both in economics, from the University of Florence in Italy.
 The recipient of two meritorious scholarships, she spent her sophomore and junior years studying economics at the University of Reading in the United Kingdom and finance at New York University.